-This tool is designed to help public health jurisdictions and other entities explore the potential impact of behavior change on reducing sexually transmitted infections (STIs) among the sexually active high-school-attending adolescent population.
+This tool is designed to help public health jurisdictions and other entities explore the potential impact of behavior change on reducing sexually transmitted infections (STIs) among the sexually active high schoolattending adolescent population, as well as pregnancies among females within that population.

-The tool focuses on three STIs: gonorrhea (Neisseria gonorrhea), chlamydia (Chlamydia trachomatis), and HIV (Human immunodeficiency virus).
-It includes three age groups (13-15 year olds, 16-17 year olds, and 18 year olds) and three "sexual partnering groups" (SPGs): males who have sex with males (MSM), males who have sex with females only (MSF), and females who have sex with males (FSM).
-For HIV, only MSM are modeled.
+The tool focuses on three STIs: gonorrhea (Neisseria gonorrhea), chlamydia (Chlamydia trachomatis), and HIV (human immunodeficiency virus).
+Pregnancies are an additional measured outcome.
+The tool includes three age groups (13-15-year-olds, 16-17-year-olds, and 18-year-olds) and three sexual partnering groups (SPGs): males who have sex with males (MSM), males who have sex with females only (MSF), and females who have sex with males (FSM).
+For HIV, only MSM are modeled given very low rates among adolescents in the other groups.
+Number of pregnancies occurring to FSM in each age group are also output.
+Teen-SPARC also estimates associated costs for all outcomes; for pregnancies, these include societal costs in addition to medical costs.

-This quick start guide is designed to walk users through the basics of the teen-SPARC tool without providing additional data or parameters.
+This Quick Start Guide is designed to walk users through the basics of the teen-SPARC tool without providing additional data or parameters.
 Full details on definitions, data sources, model details, calculations for default parameters, and instructions on how to import jurisdiction-specific parameters are included in the User's Manual.